VA Home Loans: Eligibility Requirements & How to Apply

 Underwriting Requirements

 There are no minimum credit score requirements to secure a VA loan.
-However, private lenders off the loans, so potential borrowers will need to satisfy the requirements of their lender.
+However, private mortgage companies offer the loans, so potential borrowers will need to satisfy the requirements of their lender.
 Typically, lenders prefer applicants with a credit score of at least 620.

 Although there are some requirements, generally VA loans have fewer requirements than conventional loans.